Ten reasons to visit

 Escape from the city and take some time for yourself.
 Enjoying great art is good for the soul and a great gallery is good for a stroll.
 Take time out from your day and enjoy one painting or many.
 Park yourself on a bench or ruminate in a room: it’s your gallery!

 Fancy a cappuccino after the Caravaggio?
 A quiche after the Claude Lorrain?
 Or how about a Chardonnay after the Chardin?
-A cup of tea and a slice of cake is a fine art in the Wintergarden Cafe, a unique architectural space that is part 18th century Georgian townhouse and part 19th century ballroom.
+A cup of tea and a slice of cake is a fine art in the Gallery Café, a unique architectural space that is part 18th-century Georgian townhouse and part 19th-century ballroom.

-Community Engagement Projects are run in partnership with a variety of organisations every year.
+Community Engagement projects are run in partnership with a variety of organisations every year.
 Working with people at every stage in life, these projects are either wholly Gallery funded or partially funded with the partner organisation.
 Projects take place both in the Gallery, working with the permanent collection and current exhibitions, as well as in the wider community.
-If you would like to find out more about Community Engagement at the National Gallery check out details of just some of our many past projects on the following pages and contact us at [email protected]
+If you would like to find out more about Community Engagement at the National Gallery contact us at [email protected]